 Since the 1977 Plan was adopted, several minor Plan amendments have been adopted by Council.
 These Plan updates included site specific changes to land use and density, including pursuing the opportunity for mixed-use sites to address specific neighbourhood conditions.
-A Plan update will consolidate all of these smaller amendments into one cohesive Plan document, thereby providing a higher level of clarity for the community.
+A Plan update will consolidate all of these smaller amendments into one cohesive Plan document to guide Metrotown's evolution over the long-term, thereby providing a higher level of clarity for the community.